dougwithseismic/llm-crawler/docs/examples/README.md

-# LLM Crawler Examples
+# GTM Crawler Examples

-This guide provides practical examples of using the LLM Crawler for various common scenarios.
+This guide provides practical examples of using the GTM Crawler for various common scenarios.

 ## Basic Examples